 Hunter Skills Weekends

-Virginia Hunter Skills Weekends are offered twice each year near Appomattox, through a partnership program between the Virginia Hunter Education Association, the Virginia Department of Game and Inland Fisheries, and Holiday Lake 4-H Educational Center.
+Virginia Hunter Skills Weekends are offered each year near Appomattox, VA through a partnership program between the Virginia Hunter Education Association, the Virginia Department of Game and Inland Fisheries, and Holiday Lake 4-H Educational Center.
 These affordable educational programs are open to ages 11–90+ (children under 18 must attend with a parent).
 A variety of instructional courses provide skill development for new and seasoned hunters alike.
 They include firearms, archery, survival, game cooking, tree stand safety, and a variety of hunting techniques.
 Completion of a Hunter Education course is preferred but not required.
-For more information on registration fees and dates visit www.holidaylake4h.com, call Holiday Lake at (434) 248-5444, or e-mail firstname.lastname@example.org.
+For more information on registration fees and dates visit www.holidaylake4h.com, or call Holiday Lake at (434) 248-5444.